Guardian Service Dogs

 David was previously an AKC evaluator, as well as an APDT trainer and has since developed the training curriculum for Guardian Service Dogs that by far, exceeds industry standards.
 He has been training service animals for other disabled veterans as well as military families, children and others in need, since, under this program

 David has also been called on as an Expert Evaluator for Medical Care Facilities and Schools.
 As well as being a guest speaker at a number of events surrounding service dogs and their impact on the lives of their handlers.

 Guardian Service Dogs is dedicated providing quality one-on-one Service Dog Training and Certification to Disabled Veterans (civilians also accepted)

-Guardian Service Dogs offers quality training that meets or exceeds all Delta Society Standards for Service Dog Certification.
+Guardian Service Dogs offers quality training that meets or exceeds all Laws and regulations in accordance with the A.D.A and Guardian Service Dogs Minimum Standards for Service Dog Certification.